openshift/oadp-operator/docs/tekton-oadp-nonadmin/README.md

  * multiple DPA configurations

 ## Known Issues
-* The OpenShift Pipeline execution may fail due to the PVC after some relatively short amount of time, roughly 24-48 hours.
-Adjust your PVC configuration or delete and recreate the PVC to work around the issue.
+* ~~The OpenShift Pipeline execution may fail due to the PVC after some relatively short amount of time, roughly 24-48 hours.
+Adjust your PVC configuration or delete and recreate the PVC to work around the issue.~~
+  * Use a VolumeClaimTemplate instead of the precreated PV and PVC
 * The create_demousers.sh script is not for production use, and has known issues.
 This step can be skipped by following the manual setup to create a user, htpasswd and access rights.
 * OpenShift >= 4.12 has two default storage classes by default.
 This will cause an error when creating pvc's.
 Either ensure there is just one default storage class or manually create the failed pvc w/ the expected name.